Johnson Square it the oldest and largest square in Savannah.

 Johnson Square has two fountains and a 50-foot marble monument to honor General Nathanael Greene, a hero during the American Revolution.
 Greene died near Savannah on June 19, 1786 and was originally buried at what is now known as the Colonial Cemetery.
-Vandalism during the Civil War resulted in the loss of many burial sites, including Greene’s, but his remains were found in the Graham vault and placed beneath the monument in 1901.
+Vandalism during the Civil War resulted in the loss of many burial sites, including Greene’s.
+Fortunately, his remains emerged in the Graham vault and placed beneath the monument in 1901.

-Architect William Strickland designed the obelisk monument in the Egyptian style of Cleopatra’s Needle, which Napoleon Bonaparte made popular.
-Marquis de Lafayette installed the foundation for the monument on March 21, 1825 and Strickland completed the monument in 1830.
+Architect William Strickland designed the obelisk monument.
+He patterned it after the Egyptian style of Cleopatra’s Needle, made popular by Napoleon Bonaparte.
+Marquis de Lafayette installed the foundation for the monument on March 21, 1825.
+Strickland completed the monument in 1830.

-The sundial, which is surrounded by four mosaic-tiled panels, was placed in recognition of Colonel William Bull of South Carolina and the aid that he provided General Oglethorpe with when establishing Savannah.
+The sundial, surrounded by four mosaic-tiled panels sits in the square as well.
+The sundial serves to recognize Colonel William Bull of South Carolina and the aid that he provided General Oglethorpe with when establishing Savannah.
 He laid out the plan for the city and contributed to Oglethorpe’s grid pattern of Savannah.